ammonhaggerty/my-digital-twin/README.md

 ---
 ## 🏰 Issues of privacy and ethical AI

-As I've progressed with my digital twin project, privacy and ethical dilemmas have become increasingly prominent concerns.
-Sharing deep, personal insights into my life and personality opens up potential vulnerabilities to fraud, manipulation, and misuse.
+My work on personal agents and proxy representation at Microsoft largely centered on issues of trust, privacy and ethical challenges.
+Sharing deep, personal insights into my life opens up potential vulnerabilities to fraud, manipulation, and misuse.
 The power of AI to influence decision-making is still in its infancy but already shows significant potential for both positive and negative impacts.
 I'm acutely aware that by making aspects of myself accessible through an AI, I could inadvertently enable malicious actors to exploit this information.

-One area I've explored is the decoupling of personally identifiable information (PII) from the context provided to the AI.
+One area I explored is the decoupling of personally identifiable information (PII) from the context provided to the AI.
 While this seems promising in theory, in practice, the associations between data points can eventually be reassembled, reintroducing the very vulnerabilities I aimed to eliminate.
 This re-linking of anonymized data is a well-known challenge in data privacy, highlighting how difficult it is to truly separate identity from information in a connected digital landscape.

 To mitigate these risks, I've adopted a general approach of not sharing anything through the digital twin that isn't already publicly disclosed.
 By limiting the AI's knowledge base to information I'm comfortable having in the public domain, I reduce the potential for unintended exposure of sensitive details.
 This strategy doesn't eliminate the risks entirely but serves as a practical boundary to protect my privacy while still offering valuable interactions.

 Ethical considerations extend beyond personal privacy.
 I'm grappling with the implications of supporting technologies from companies like OpenAI, especially when there are concerns about their commitment to benefiting society.
 Additionally, the increasing energy consumption associated with AI raises environmental and sustainability issues.
 There's also the dilemma of relinquishing a degree of autonomy and agency to an unpredictable entity, which can act in ways I might not anticipate.
 Questions of accountability arise when my digital twin, endowed with a semblance of agency, produces unintended consequences.